cirosantilli/media-gen/readme.md

     - make changes outside of the plugin dir

-- if you `cd "./media-gen/plugins/$NAME/" && make` after installation this will generate all the media of the plugin and place it in the toplevel of the plugin under a dir called `out`, for ex: `./media-gen/plugins/$NAME/out/`
+- if you `cd "./media-gen/plugins/$NAME/" && make` after installation this will generate all the media of the plugin and place it in the toplevel of the plugin directly under a dir called `out`, for ex: `./media-gen/plugins/$NAME/out/`

+    note that currently subdirs of `out` are not supported: all files must be put directly under `out`.

     try to write a makefile which only makes files for which source changed reducing compilation time